sanskrit/raw_etexts/mixed/ebhAratI-sampat/kAvyAni/padyam/vAmanabhaTTabANaH/haMsasandeshaH.md

- In his Sabda-candrikā, Vemabhūpāla pays homage to Vidyāraṇya and great poets like Sārvabhauma.⁶ Vidyaranya or Madhava Acārya, founder of the Vijayanagara empire, [flourished](# "See my edition of the Kāla-Mādhava-Lakṣmi, pp. XXXV-Xxxviii, Contribution of Women to Sanskrit Literature, vol. vii.")towards the end of the fourteenth century and the beginning of the fifteenth century A.D.
+ In his Sabda-candrikā, Vemabhūpāla pays homage to Vidyāraṇya and great poets like Sārvabhauma.⁶ Vidyaranya or Madhava Acārya, founder of the Vijayanagara empire, flourished[^5]towards the end of the fourteenth century and the beginning of the fifteenth century A.D.
 From the above evidence we may safely come to the conclusion that Vāmana Bhaṭṭa Bāṇa, court-poet of Vemabhūpāla and disciple of Madhava Ācārya, flourished in the first half of the fifteenth century, as the poet must have been a junior contemporary of his preceptor.

+[^5]: "See my edition of the Kāla-Mādhava-Lakṣmi, pp. XXXV-Xxxviii, Contribution of Women to Sanskrit Literature, vol. vii."

- Vāmana Bhaṭṭa belonged to the Vatsagotra, his father's name being [Komatiyajvan](# "Sabda-ratnākara, MS. No. 5059 of vol. IX, Tanjore Catalogue").⁸ The excellent picture, of civic life given by him the Sṛṅgārabhūṣaṇa
+ Vāmana Bhaṭṭa belonged to the Vatsagotra, his father's name being Komatiyajvan[^6].⁸ The excellent picture, of civic life given by him the Sṛṅgārabhūṣaṇa

+[^6]: "Sabda-ratnākara, MS. No. 5059 of vol. IX, Tanjore Catalogue"

 ₋₋₋₋₋₋₋₋₋₋₋₋₋₋₋₋₋₋₋₋₋₋₋₋₋₋₋₋₋₋₋₋₋₋₋₋₋₋₋₋₋₋₋₋